How To Keep Your Pregnancy a Secret in the First Trimester - Baby Chick

 1. Lay Low

-This is when you might be experiencing morning sickness and major fatigue.
-It’s okay to say no to invites — you aren’t feeling well, and that’s not a lie.
+This is when you might experience morning sickness and severe fatigue.
+It’s okay to say no to invites if you aren’t feeling well, and that’s not a lie.
 If you know you have an event coming up where it’ll be hard to stay off the radar, consider skipping it.
 Unless it’s a can’t-miss family wedding, your well-being comes first.
 Take care of yourself and your little bun in the oven without guilt.

 2. Keep Snacks Handy

 Crackers, ginger chews, and other go-to remedies can ease nausea without drawing attention.
-Keep a few options in your purse or desk just in case.
+Keep a few options in your purse or in your desk, just in case.

-However you choose to handle your first trimester — privately or publicly — trust your instincts and do what feels best for you.
-There’s no right or wrong timeline when it comes to sharing your pregnancy. ❤️
+However you choose to handle your first trimester, privately or publicly, trust your instincts and do what feels best for you.
+There is no right or wrong timeline for sharing your pregnancy.

 Share